What cars depreciate fastest: petrol, diesel or electric?

-Many people considering making the switch to an electric vehicle (EV), are likely to ask whether it will depreciate faster, slower (or not at all) when compared to an internal combustion engine (ICE) vehicle.
+But what does that mean for the EVs (electric vehicles) of today?
+Many people considering the switch to electric are likely to ask whether it will depreciate faster, slower, or not at all when compared to an ICE (internal combustion engine) car.

 What is depreciation?

-Depreciation is the difference between what you paid for an asset (which in this case is a car) vs the amount you sell or trade it in for.
+Depreciation is the difference between what you paid for an asset (which in this case is the car) vs the amount you sell or trade it in for.

 While some assets like gold, your home, fine wine, or even classic cars tend to increase in value over time, because of their rarity or other factors, most cars gradually lose their value the longer you own it.